The Differences Between a Psychiatrist vs. Therapist

 • Consider your options when you are being offered medication to deal with your mental health

 You might meet with a psychiatrist for an hour during an initial consultation, but follow-up visits are generally much shorter and less frequent.
 You will be asked about any new symptoms, and your psychiatrist will look for reasons to optimize your medication.
-A psychiatrist is a physician that deals with mental health needs and prescribing medication for those needs.
+A psychiatrist is a physician who deals with mental health needs and prescribing medication for those needs.
 When you see a psychiatrist vs. therapist, you get medication support.

 Working with a Therapist